amfoss/star-me/README.md

 # Star-Me
 Starring is fun!

-The script in this repository connects developers automatically with FOSSASIA projects on GitHub.
+The script in this repository connects developers automatically with FOSS@Amrita projects on GitHub.
 You need to run the script in your Chrome browser developer console.

 # Steps